-Our Women’s Health Physiotherapists utilise state of the art computerised biofeedback and real time ultrasound to help our clients understand their diagnosis and to assist in effective pelvic floor rehabilitation.
+Our Women’s Health Physiotherapists in Noosaville utilise state of the art computerised biofeedback and real time ultrasound to help our clients understand their diagnosis and to assist in effective pelvic floor rehabilitation.

 - Stress Urinary Incontinence (SUI)

 Our pelvic health physiotherapists have extensive experience in the accurate assessment, diagnosis and treatment of pelvic organ prolapse.

 Common treatments can include:

 - Education regarding exacerbating factors and what to avoid

 - Pelvic floor rehabilitation

 A vaginal pessary is a device that supports the vagina.
 Pessaries have been proven to be as successful as surgery in relieving prolapse symptoms.
 We use silicone pessaries, which are inert and safe in your body.

 The pessary sits high in the vagina and supports the prolapse.
 When it’s in the correct position you should not be able to feel it, and it should make day to day activities more comfortable if you previously sensed the prolapse.
 You can have sex while wearing some pessaries (e.g. rings), and neither you nor your partner should be able to feel it.
 Others (e.g. cubes) need removal.